Evan Press

 Evan Lewis Press (born 26 June 2000) is a Welsh footballer who most recently played as a midfielder for Cymru Premier club Barry Town United.
-He is currently serving a 2-and-a-half prison sentence on suspicion of dealing cocaine.
+He is currently serving a two-and-a-half prison sentence for dealing cocaine.

 Playing career

 Press came through the Newport County youth team and made his first team debut on 7 November 2017, in a 2–1 defeat by Cheltenham Town in an EFL Trophy group stage match at Rodney Parade.
 He was released at the end of the 2017–18 season and joined Barry Town United.

 Personal life

 In March 2025, Press was jailed for two-and-a-half years for dealing cocaine between February 2021 and November 2023.